Turkey Skiing

 Lift Passes

 Worth knowing is that lift passes to even the biggest ski resorts are ridiculously cheap, often in the realms of €6 to 7 for a full day.
-The other thing to realise is that they are generally based on how many chair lift/gondola rides you go on.
+The other thing to realise is that they are generally based on how many chairlift/gondola rides you go on.
 For example a 200 Pass means that you can ride a chairlift/gondola etc 200 times, whenever you want during the ski season.
-We will have more to say about this system once we experience it.
+Given that it is ridiculously cheap it seems to work fine.

 Getting to Turkey & Beyond